rbuchter/Native-App-Studio-iOS-Evil-Hangman/doc/Design document.md

 #### NSUserDefauts
 - numberOfLetters [integer], on start app does it have a value of 5.
 DONE
 - numberOfIncorrectGuesses [integer], on start app does it have a value of 7.
 DONE

-- currentGuessState [object], holding the guess state of the current game.
+- currentWordState [object], array with characters holding the guess state of the current game.
 DONE
-- currentLivesState [integer], holding the lives stte of the current game.
+- currentLives [integer], holding the lives state of the current game.
 DONE
-- currentGuessedLettersState [object], holding the guessed letters state of the current game.
+- currentLettersState [object], array with letters holding the guessed letters state of the current game.
+DONE
+- currentWordArray [object], array with words currenlty used in the game.
 DONE

 ## Sketches